-TPI registered a net income of P23.8 million during the quarter compared to a net loss of P2.4 million for the same period last year.
-Revenues from mall operations decreased from P132.3 million to P115.8 million on account of lower income from rental.
-Operating expenses was lower due to the implementation of the redundancy program.
+TPI registered a net income of P19.3 million during the quarter compared to a net loss of P181.3 million for the same period last year.
+Revenues from mall operations slightly increased from P103.8 million to P104.6 million on account of better occupancy and higher parking income.
+Operating expenses decreased on account of booking of rent to PNR in January 2016.

-On year-to-date, TPI posted an income of P34.2 million compared to a net loss of P5.8 million for the same period last year.
-Revenue from regular retail spaces is at par with last year, however, revenue from specialty leasing revenue declined by 10% compared to last year.
-Cost and operating expenses decreased by 13%, from P242.9 million to P215.8 million due to lower personnel costs despite of higher cost of repairs and maintenance.
+On year-to-date, TPI posted a net income of P51.5 million compared to last year's net loss of P187.1 million.
+Revenue from regular retail spaces is at par with last year, however, there was decline in the specialty leasing revenue.
+Cost and operating expenses decreased due to booked rent to PNR in January 2016.